 Please click here to learn more about the difference between tethered and untethered electric vehicle chargers.

 Do you want your unit to be more neat and discreet, something like the Ohme Home Pro?
-Or perhaps you are after the flashiest unit, like the Hypervolt Home?
+Or perhaps you are after the most robust charger on the market, like the Indra Smart Pro.
 Take a think about what sort of style, size or colour you are after – whether appearance is important to you, or whether functionality and features are your priority, or perhaps you want a charger that has it all?
-Take a look at our blog here, and find the right electric vehicle charger for you.
-Or, just let us know what you are after – we have a charging unit for everyone!

 In accordance with the upcoming electric vehicle charger regulations, all our electric vehicle chargers are smart and have the capability to offer charge scheduling.
 However, just how smart do you want your EV charger?